aiven/aiven-docs/docs/platform/howto/google-cloud-functions.md

 1. Click **Deploy**

-1. Wait for GCP to deploy the cloud function.
+1. Wait for Google Cloud to deploy the cloud function.
 Once deployed, use the **Source** tab to edit the function if needed.

     :::warning